schickm/mattschick.com/README.md

 * install node dependencies `npm install`
 * run the gulp watcher `gulp`
-* then open up "dist/index.html" and turn on livereload
+* then open up "dist/index.html" and turn on livereload in your browser

 ## Deployment
 To bundle the assets just run `gulp bundle`.
 Then copy the contents of the "dist" directory to where you'd like.